Home

 A friend from college was an avid fan of the show who had built the AMT kit but left it unpainted.
 I suggested that the model could look better with some color and offered to paint it.
 I took it home, purchased a paint brush and a few of the little square bottles of Testors enamel paint and spent a couple of evenings painting some details onto the model.
 I had a some fun with it and was pretty happy with the way it came out.
 My friend was pleased enough that I was rewarded with an Enterprise kit of my own.

 References were few, limited to the book The Making of Star Trek by Stephen E. Whitfield and Gene Roddenberry and, again, the box art which now had a photo of a painted model.
-Reruns of the show were viewed, this time on a color TV set.
+Reruns of the show were viewed, this time on a 19-inch color TV set.
 It took only a couple of weeks to finish the model.

 The model which came to be known as the Star Drek Enterprise is mostly un-painted white plastic.
 Paint was brushed on by hand and colors were chosen not because they were accurate but because I thought they looked good.
 Decals were applied directly to bare plastic without any overcoat, leading them to inevitably peel off.
 Extra windows and markings were applied freehand and were painted or penciled on with a minimal attempt at accuracy.
 Seams and gaps in the plastic were not filled or blended and show themselves proudly.